2007 Speedway Grand Prix of Scandinavia

 The 2007 Speedway Grand Prix of Scandinavia was the seventh race of the 2007 Speedway Grand Prix season.
 It took place on 11 August in the G&B Stadium in Målilla, Sweden.

 Starting positions draw

 The Speedway Grand Prix Commission has nominated Fredrik Lindgren (as wild card), Jonas Davidsson and Sebastian Aldén (both as track reserve).
-Peter Karlsson and Kai Laukkanen has replace the injured Andreas Jonsson and Jarosław Hampel.
+Peter Karlsson and Kai Laukkanen have replaced the injured Andreas Jonsson and Jarosław Hampel.